 Find out fascinating facts and interesting tidbits about cookies and the ingredients found in them in our series “Inside the Dough.”
 Did you know the world’s biggest gingerbread house required 7,200 eggs to make?
-Learn more about that and other fascinating facts about gingerbread.
+Learn more about that and the history of gingerbread.

 Certain smells just evoke Christmas memories.
 For some, it might be a whiff of fresh pine.
 For others, the scent of roasting chestnuts brings back warm and fuzzies.